 As we will see in this presentation, the Hamites were racially akin to the other descendants of Adam, and their nations, tribes and cities were certainly established by Caucasoid stock.
-Noah was chosen to preserve the Adamic race because he was “perfect in his race” (Genesis 6.9, genea, Strong’s G1074 meaning “race” or “family”) and his wife must have certainly been of the same stock so that Noah’s racial purity would serve its purpose (Tobit 4.12).
+In the time of Noah mongrels were excluded from the election.
+Noah was chosen to preserve the Adamic race because he was “perfect in his race [G1074]”.
+Genea (Strong’s G1074) means “race, stock, family” (Liddell and Scott s.v.) or “men of the same stock, a family” (Thayer s.v.).
+His wife and sons were certainly of the same stock (Tobit 4.12) or the purity of Noah’s race would’ve been for nought.
 It cannot reasonably be imagined that his son Ham was racially dissimilar to Japheth and Shem.

 While many of the Hamitic tribes became mingled with aboriginal races at an early time, it can be demonstrated that the Hamitic nations all originated as Caucasoid stock.
 Even today their descendants all remain taxonomically Caucasoid and can be found among the peoples of North Africa, the Horn of Africa, Arabia, Syria, the Levant, Anatolia and Greece.